 Look for Money in Odd Places

 One of the most fascinating things Tisha shared: the crazy places they find money!
-She and her team have an exhaustive checklist they use to search for hidden items – and more often than you might think they find stuff.
+She and her team have an exhaustive checklist they use to search for hidden items – and find stuff more often than you might think.
 Sometimes money is taped to the underside of desk drawers, buried in the backyard, and once, gold bars were found dry-walled into the wall behind the desk.
 A hidden note left the clue as to where to find them.

 I can tell you I’ve personally helped many clients through the loss of a spouse or parent.
 If there is a trust in place assets need to be disbursed according to the terms of the trust.
 It is a tremendous amount of work.
 If there was ever a time I would want professional help, this would be it.